top of page

 • Raffle tickets: Generally not tax-deductible

-Claiming Charitable Donation Deductions
+Claiming Charitable Donation Deductions:

 Documentation Requirements